MIDFIELDR/midfieldr/docs/reference/timely_term.md

 # Calculate timely completion terms

-To a data frame keyed by student ID, add a column indicating the student's timely completion term.
+Add a column indicating the term by which a student's program completion would be considered timely.
 Columns of supporting information are also added.
-Columns not related to the task are dropped.
+Any existing column with the same name as one of the new columns is dropped.

 ## Usage